Soudamini: Plot

-Once upon a time, there was a kingdom called Malwa whose royal couple Vikramasena & Saudamini were childless.
-However, the queen conceives by acquiring a boon from the sage Bodhayana.
-Anyhow, the negative status occurs with the arrival of an evil courtesan, Vilasavati, who entices & puppets Vikramasena.
-She also sows vicious seeds in King's mind, which makes him suspect Saudamini's purity and ostracize her.
-In a forest, a benefactor, Gopala, guards Saudamini, who delivers a baby boy, Udayasena.
-Years roll by, and Saudamini molds Udayasena as a gallant.
-Besides, in the fort, promiscuous Vilasavati occupies the throne by clawing chief commander Kampala, and he seizes & plucks off Vikramasena's eyes.
-Knowing his plight, Saudamini edicts Udayasena to shield his father and starts his journey.
+The royal couple of the Malwa kingdom, Vikramasena and Saudamini, are childless until the queen conceives after receiving a boon from the sage Bodhayana.
+However, trouble arises with the arrival of an evil courtesan named Vilasavati, who seduces and manipulates Vikramasena.
+She poisons the King's mind, leading him to suspect Saudamini's purity and banish her.

+In the forest, a benefactor named Gopala protects Saudamini, who gives birth to a baby boy, Udayasena.
+Years pass, and Saudamini raises Udayasena to be a gallant young man.
+Meanwhile, back at the fort, the promiscuous Vilasavati usurps the throne by colluding with the chief commander, Kamapala, who captures Vikramasena and gouges out his eyes.
+Learning of his father's plight, Saudamini commands Udayasena to protect him, and the young man sets out on his journey.

 Midway, he halts at Kuntala for the blessing of Bodhayana, establishes his path, and crushes on its princess, Hemavati.
 Besides, Kamapala lusts on Hemavati and impels King Surasena to knit her with him, which Hemavati denies—discerning her daughter's love affair, Surasena prisons the turtle doves who skip.
 Unfortunately, they detach in between when a wizard seizes Hemavati.
 Eventually, Saudamini moves to Malwa sensing some premonition about her son when Kamapala rounds up her.
 Parallelly, Udayasena, with an angel's aid, learns how to recoup his father and triumphs over divine flowers from heaven.
 In his back, he secures Hemavati, too, and lands at Malwa, but Kamapala destined him to die.
 At last, the angel rescues him when he defeats the plotters, retrieves his father's vision, and reunites his parents.
 Finally, the movie ends happily with the marriage of Udayasena & Hemavati.